Stable pairs on nodal K3 fibrations: Stable pairs on nodal fibrations

-be the moduli space of perverse stable pairs $(\oO_{\tX} \to \F)$ with $[\F]=\beta$ and $\chi(\F)=n$.
-We expect that the moduli space (\ref{moduli}) exists as a proper analytic space, with a perfect obstruction theory with virtual dimension zero given by
+be the moduli space of perverse stable pairs $(\oO_{\tX} \to F)$ with $[F]=\beta$ and $\chi(F)=n$.
+We expect that (see~Remark~\ref{rmk:permoduli}) the moduli space (\ref{moduli}) exists as a proper algebraic space, with a perfect obstruction theory with virtual dimension zero given by